WingChhun/integration-testing-express/README.md

-# mongo-node-express-boilerplate
+# integration-testing-express

- * Boilerplate for quickly setting up a Mongodb, node express app under the assumption that Mocha and Chai will be used for integration testing
+ * Repository to learn integration testing in an express app using Mocha and Chai as testing libraries/tools
+ * Also testing mocking data using faker

 ### Objective